-The remaining nine of twenty-five previously identified candidates are identified as pulsating variables.
+There are nine sources identified as pulsating variables.
 Four of them are not clearly categorized in SIMBAD.
-Their lightcurves are shown in Figure 3.
-One of the four candidates (ROTSE1 J112037.63+392100.3) is listed as a variable of general 'pulsating' classification in the SIMBAD catalog.
-This is based on a preliminary identification of this as a δ Scu star4.
-Three and a half more periods are evident in the lightcurve in Figure 3.
+Their lightcurves are shown in Figure 2.
+One candidate (ROTSE1 J112037.63+392100.3) is listed as a variable of general 'pulsating' classification in the SIMBAD catalog.
+This is based on a preliminary identification of this as a δ Scu star3.
+Three and a half more periods are evident in the lightcurve in Figure 2.
 At least two periods are evident for two of the other candidates.
 Considering that $T_1 \neq T_2$ and $\Delta T = T_1 + T_2$, these data support the claims of these being of δ Scu type.
-The last of the four stars is an RR Lyr star for which we observe a partial lightcurve consistent with this classification.
+The last star is an RR Lyr star for which we observe a partial lightcurve which is consistent with this classificiation.

-Figure 3: Four single-night light curves for previously suspected pulsating variables.
+Figure 2: Four single-night light curves for previously suspected pulsating variables.
 Plotted errors are statistical + systematic.
-The x-axis represents the time of observation in days, while the y-axis represents the magnitude of an observation.
+Times are in days.